microrealestate/microrealestate/README.md

 $ ./mre start
 ```

-The first time, you can expect a series of questions to configure the application.
+The first run, you can expect a series of questions to configure the application.
 Answer the questions as prompted to tailor the application to your specific needs.
 Once you've completed this interactive configuration, a `.env` file will be generated, containing your settings.

 ```
 ?
 Do you want the database to be populated with? demonstration data